ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 #### References and pointers

-Although they are allowed by the Rust compiler, the use of Rust references in FFI may break Rust's memory safety.
+Although they are allowed by the Rust compiler, the use of Rust references in FFI may break Rust memory safety.
 Because their “unsafety” is more explicit, pointers are preferred over Rust references when binding to another language.

 On the one hand, reference types are very non-robust: they allow only pointers